Hilary Heishman

 Associate Managing Director, Strategic Portfolios

-Hilary Heishman, who joined the Robert Wood Johnson Foundation (RWJF) in 2011, serves as deputy director of the Foundation’s Transforming Health and Healthcare Systems strategic portfolio.
+Hilary Heishman, who joined the Robert Wood Johnson Foundation (RWJF) in 2011, serves on the Foundation’s Transforming Health and Healthcare Systems strategic portfolio.
 The team she co-leads supports community leaders, policymakers, practitioners, and others in promoting fair and just healthcare and public health systems that treat all people with dignity and respect, address past harms, and prevent future ones.
 Her work helps RWJF implement strategic grantmaking and equitable philanthropic principles and practices that contribute to a future in which health is no longer a privilege, but a right.

-Previously, as an RWJF senior program officer, Hilary’s work focused on grantmaking that sought to improve public health; transform healthcare systems; advance multi-sector collaboration and alignment; and create community data systems.
+Previously, Hilary’s work focused on grantmaking that sought to improve public health; transform healthcare systems; advance multi-sector collaboration and alignment; and create community data systems.
 With her background in local public health, community health planning, and healthcare system improvement she worked to “build connections that help systems work better for the communities they serve through working together.”
 She oversaw grants to Health Leads, which works with communities and decisionmakers across industries to break down complex barriers to health equity; Data Across Sectors for Health (DASH), a national initiative that elevates models, principles, and practices that support multisector data-sharing ecosystems to achieve health equity; and 100 Million Healthier Lives, a network and initiative that enables more than 200 communities and 500 healthcare organizations to accelerate their work on population and community health, among many other organizations and initiatives.

 Before coming to RWJF, Hilary was a prevention specialist with the Centers for Disease Control and Prevention (CDC).
 Her work included supporting a Community Health Improvement Plan in Manchester, New Hampshire; supporting the Influenza Epidemiology and Prevention Branch during the spread of the 2009 H1N1 influenza; working with CDC’s Healthy Community Design Program to promote and evaluate Health Impact Assessments (HIA); and collaborating with healthcare professionals in the CDC’s WHO Collaborating Center for Reproductive Health to improve birth outcomes in hospitals in Kabul, Afghanistan.